News and Events Menu

 A: “Don’t burn your cake.”
 It’s a reminder to stay focused on the present day – to make the best of every opportunity.

-Q: For those seeking a career like yours, what would you tell them makes the O’Neal Comprehensive Cancer Center at UAB special?
+Q: For those seeking a career like yours, what would you tell them makes the UAB O’Neal Comprehensive Cancer Center special?

 A: It’s special because of the genuine love and concern for the patients.
 You can’t beat that.
-I’ve personally been to a few cancer centers myself as a patient, and the O’Neal Comprehensive Cancer Center at UAB is indeed a special place.
+I’ve personally been to a few cancer centers myself as a patient, and the UAB O’Neal Comprehensive Cancer Center is indeed a special place.

-Q: How have you grown your career at the O’Neal Comprehensive Cancer Center at UAB?
+Q: How have you grown your career at the UAB O’Neal Comprehensive Cancer Center?

 A: I realized that social work is more than just advocating for the patient.
 It also includes helping other specialties understand the patient’s situations as well, in order to create the best experience for the patients.